π¨ NeuroLink Troubleshooting Guide¶

 ?

-A: generate()
+A: The new generate()

-Q: I see deprecation warnings with generate()
+Q: I see deprecation warnings with the legacy generate()

-remains fully supported.
-To remove warnings, migrate to generate()
+A: These are informational only.
+The legacy API remains supported.
+To remove warnings, migrate to the new generate()

 Migration Examples¶

-// โ
+// β

 NEW: Recommended usage